Accounting for data heterogeneity in integrative analysis and prediction methods: An application to Chronic Obstructive Pulmonary Disease: Background

-In this article, we consider integrative analysis and prediction methods that account for subgroup heterogeneity and are appropriate for our motivating data.
-We consider a modified version of the hierarchical penalty proposed in \cite{li2014meta} to improve power for selecting common and subgroup-specific features.
-The methods we propose, called HIP (Heterogeneity in Integration and Prediction), are applicable to multi-class and continuous outcomes, allow for multiple continuous outcomes, and can force specified covariates into the model.
-We develop computationally efficient algorithms in PyTorch.
-We apply the methods to our motivating data from the COPDGene Study to identify genes and proteins common and specific to males and females and associated with AWT.
-We also explore the utility of these omics biomarkers in predicting AWT beyond established COPD risk factors.
+We make three main contributions in this article.
+First, we propose integrative analysis and prediction methods that account for subgroup heterogeneity and are appropriate for our motivating data by modifying the hierarchical penalty proposed in \cite{li2014meta} to improve power for identifying common and subgroup-specific features.
+Second, the methods we propose, called HIP (Heterogeneity in Integration and Prediction), allow for one or more continuous outcomes, and can force specified covariates into the model giving HIP more flexibility than current methods.
+Third, we develop computationally efficient algorithms using PyTorch \citep{PyTorch}.
+We apply the methods to our motivating data from the COPDGene Study to identify genes and proteins common across and specific to males and females and associated with AWT.
+We then explore enriched pathways and the ability of these omics biomarkers to predict AWT beyond some established COPD risk factors.

+The remainder of the paper is structured as follows.
+In Section \ref{sec:meth}, we present the proposed methods (HIP).
+In Section \ref{sec:alg}, we describe the implementation of HIP.
+In Section \ref{sec:sim}, we conduct simulation studies to assess the performance of HIP in comparison with existing methods.
+In Section \ref{sec:real}, we apply HIP to data from the COPDGene Study.
+We conclude with some brief discussion in Section \ref{sec:conc}.